ojitha/ojitha.github.io/notes/spark.md

 CMD [ "./start.sh" ]
 ```

-To enable the Tika capablilities, use the above `pom.xml` file.
+To enable the Tika capabilities, use the above `pom.xml` file.

-Here the `start.sh` :
+Here is the `start.sh` :

 ```bash
 livy-server start